nhuhth/Predictive-Analysis-Ecommerce/README.md

     * `DP_FE.ipynb`: Handles all data cleaning, EDA, text preprocessing, and feature engineering.
 It outputs intermediate CSV files.
     * `FS_Model.ipynb`: Uses the output from the first notebook for feature selection, model building, tuning, and evaluation.
 * **Intermediate Data:** Saving `FE_reviews_train.csv` and `FE_reviews_test.csv`  allows for modularity and re-running parts of the pipeline independently.
+* **Development Practice:** AI tools were utilized to assist with code checking and refinement during the development process of this fork.
+(ChatGPT, Copilot)

 ## Results (This Project)